-Joy Corrigan Hides Her Nipples With Her Palms During Topless Shoot In Miami
+Joy Corrigan Covers Her Breasts With Her Palms During Topless Shoot In Miami

 Corrigan was a sight for sore eyes at the beach

-Joy who happens to be Playboy’s Miss February posed for the shoot with ease even though she was topless.
+Joy, who happens to be Playboy’s Miss February, posed for the shoot with ease even though she was topless.
 The cameras clearly loved her not only because she was showing off a lot of skin but also because of her natural beauty.
 She oozed sex appeal in one of the photos in which she knelt on the sand.
 The photo was as hot as they come, complete with water drops all over her skin, not to mention her sexy facial expression.
 The 22-year-old also made sure that she showed off a bit of cleavage despite covering her breasts with her arms.

 Joy made sure to get some sand on her sexy legs as she played by the sea shore

-It is not a beach day until some sand gets on the skin and Miss February made sure that she did exactly that during the shoot.
-More photos from the shoot showcase the 22-year-old frolicking on the sandy beach next to the ocean water with some sand on her sexy legs including on her knees courtesy of the previous pic where she knelt down.
-This time she posed while standing and the sand added a bit of color and styling to the pics.
+It is not a beach day until some sand gets on the skin, and Miss February made sure that she did exactly that during the shoot.
+More photos from the shoot showcase the 22-year-old frolicking on the sandy beach next to the ocean water with some sand on her sexy legs, including on her knees courtesy of the previous pic where she knelt down.
+This time, she posed while standing, and the sand added a bit of color and styling to the pics.

-She continued covering her boobs though this time there was some sideboob action as the model turned so that the camera captured her side.
+She continued covering her boobs, but this time there was some side-boob action as the model turned so that the camera captured her side.
 The cameras also did a great job capturing her slender figure and sexy long legs.

-“Corrigan maintains her enviable 5ft8in figure thanks, in part, to her impressive second-degree black belt in Tang Soo Do,” wrote Daily Mail.
+“Corrigan maintains her enviable 5ft8in figure thanks, in part, to her impressive second-degree black belt in Tang Soo Do,” wrote the Daily Mail.

-After having fun during the shoot, Corrigan made sure that she shared some of her fun moments at the Miami Beach with her Snapchat followers.
+After having fun during the shoot, Corrigan made sure that she shared her fun moments at the Miami Beach with her Snapchat followers.
 She was also snapped while wiping off the water and sand from her skin with a towel from a suitcase.
-The playboy model then abandoned her topless antics in favor of a very stringy black bikini top to cover her breasts.
-The shoot continued with some very interesting poses including a dramatic and sexy exit from the water while splashing water with her legs and with her hair slightly covering one side of her face.
+The Playboy model then abandoned her topless antics in favor of a very stringy black bikini top to cover her breasts.

+The shoot continued with some very interesting poses, including a dramatic and sexy exit from the water while splashing water with her legs and with her hair slightly covering one side of her face.
 She was also snapped while turned away from the camera.
-She appeared to be fixing the bikini -top string around her neck and that moment gave the cameras a good view of her pert derriere.
+She appeared to be fixing the bikini’s top string around her neck, and that moment gave the cameras a good view of her pert derriere.
 Corrigan’s modeling success journey is quite inspirational considering her humble beginnings.

 ????????????If you were just watching our girls sleepover live insta feed, here's the campaign that @hollyparkerphoto was just working on for @luxecartel hair/Mua by @judeandammakeup #shealwayskillsit!!! #loveyouholly